 Create a 3D Component and reuse it#

 Summary of the workflow 1.
-Create an antenna using PyAEDT and HFSS 3D Modeler (same can be done with EDB and HFSS 3D Layout) 2. store the object as a 3D Component on the disk 3.
+Create an antenna using PyAEDT and HFSS 3D Modeler (same can be done with EDB and HFSS 3D Layout) 2.
+Store the object as a 3D Component on the disk 3.
 Reuse the 3D component in another project 4.
 Parametrize and optimize target design

 Perform required imports#